BrianWhelanDublin/milestone-project-4/README.md

   - Account.
     - As a customer, I would like to save my details to an account.
     - As a customer, I would like to see my previous order details.
-    - As a customer, I would like leave a review of the company.
+    - As a customer, I would like to leave a review of the company.

 - Website owner.
   - As the business owner, I would like to be able to edit and add products easily.